nacular/doodle/docs/behaviors.md

 ### Sometimes a View requires more complex customization.

 Take a TabbedPanel for example.
-The number of configurations is fairly open-ended; and the API would be needlessly complicated if it tried to encompass everything.
+The number of configurations is fairly open-ended; and the API would be needlessly complex if it tried to encompass everything.

 This is where [`Behavior`s]() come in.
 Views can offer deep customization by delegating rendering, hit detection and anything else